-Recently, the U.S. Federal Communications Commission (FCC) has cited businesses because digital signs were interfering with the wireless spectrum, creating problems with commercial and public wireless devices.
+The U.S. Federal Communications Commission (FCC) continues to cite businesses because digital signs are interfering with the wireless spectrum, creating problems with commercial and public wireless devices.
 This may occur because the signs are operating at Electro Magnetic Interference (EMI) levels not allowed under U.S. federal law and in violation of FCC regulations.

 ISA urges all sign, graphics and visual communications companies to comply with relevant federal law, including FCC regulations.
 A few things to know:

 - Digital devices, including digital signs, sold in the U.S. must be tested by accredited laboratories under normal operating conditions to demonstrate compliance with FCC rules.
 These devices are required to carry a two-part warning label or certificate of compliance, according to Subpart B of Section 15 of Title 47 of the Code of Federal Regulations (CFR).

 - If a digital sign is found to violate either the equipment authorization rules or to cause interference to the wireless spectrum, the sign’s owner or manufacturer may have to pay a fine.
 If the sign cannot be brought into compliance, it can no longer be used.
 Other penalties may be included for willful violation of the FCC’s rules or citations.